AtlantisSports/uwh-refbox/doc/spec.md

 displayed.
 The display should NOT show the new score until the YES button is pressed.

-After the game has completed, the score should be displayed for one minute before cleared.
-The display should show state "Game Over" and clock 0:00.
-After the score is cleared, the display should show "First half" and the duration of the first half.
-The clock should be stopped and awaiting a buzzer.
+After the game has completed, the clock should be stopped.
+The score of the previous game should be displayed until the RESET button is pressed.
+The display should show state "GAME OVER" and clock 00:00.
+After pressing RESET, the display should show "FIRST HALF" and the duration of the first half.